robenkleene/design-references/after-effects/after-effects-graph-editor.md

 ## Graph Types

-There are two types of graphs, the value and speed graphs.
+There are two ways to view the graph: the "Value Graph" and the "Speed Graph".
+These are the same data displayed differently, so changing one also changes the other.
 The amount you adjust the handles is called "influence".

 The options icon (below the Graph Editor, it looks like a bulleted list) is where you switch between the value graph and speed graph.